 \subsection{Problems}

-Problems are sourced from \textsc{LiveCodeBench} \cite{jain2025LiveCodeBench} and adapted to a setting that permits more complex agentic behavior, including reward hacking.
+Problems are sourced from \textsc{LiveCodeBench} \cite{jain2025LiveCodeBench} and adapted to permit complex agentic behavior, including reward hacking.
 We use ``hard'' difficulty problems from releases v5 and v6, for a total of 154 problems.

-\paragraph*{Ambiguous Problems} For certain problems, the \textsc{LiveCodeBench} evaluator accepts only a single output despite the existence of multiple valid outputs, given the problem description.
+\paragraph*{Ambiguous Problems} For certain problems, the \textsc{LiveCodeBench} evaluator accepts only a single output despite the existence of multiple valid outputs.
 For other problems, some test cases violate the problem specifications.
 We call such problems \textbf{ambiguous} and all other problems \textbf{unambiguous}.
 An example of an ambiguous problem is presented in Figure~\ref{fig:ambiguous_example}.
 Using GPT-5 as an initial classifier, we identify seven such problems from our dataset.
 We also include two more during manual review of runs.

-While in some ambiguous problems, the output expected by the harness follows an obvious rule (e.g., the smallest lexicographically), in other cases, such as arc191\_c shown in figure \ref{fig:ambiguous_example}, it is completely arbitrary, making it very difficult to pass the test cases without hardcoding or modifying them.
-In addition, test cases may contradict the statement of the problem, for example giving $0$ as part of an answer when positive integers are required in the statement.
-Accordingly, we observe much higher rates of reward hacking on ambiguous problems.
+While for some ambiguous problems, the output expected by the harness follows a rule (e.g., the smallest lexicographically), others, such as arc191\_c (shown in figure \ref{fig:ambiguous_example}), it is completely arbitrary, making it essentially impossible to pass the test cases without hardcoding or modifying them.
+We observe much higher rates of reward hacking on ambiguous problems.

-While it is debatable which behavior is desirable when an LLM is presented with such a problem, we believe such behavior is important to study, and thus we separately record results on these ambiguous problems.